Frequently Asked Questions (FAQs)

 - Transfer of personnel to and from the PSV per crew rotation.

 This will be very expensive, and there are safety concerns.
+It will also reduce the number of days a year the mining operation can operate.

 For more details, see STARS; the missing link in dsm supply chain.